 The admissions requirements for Coastal Carolina Community College will comply with current adopted rules under the State Board of Community College Code regarding open door admissions of applicants (1D SBCCC 400.2).
-The College serves students regardless of race, color, creed or religion, age. sex, national origin, political affiliation, or physical disability status.
+The College serves students regardless of race, color, creed or religion, age, sex, national origin, political affiliation, or physical disability status.

-An applicant for admission to a curriculum program of study at Coastal Carolina Community College must be a high school graduate (recognized by a state accredited provider or have GED®/HSE scores (recognized by a state accredited provider) which qualify as a high school equivalency certificate within any of the fifty states or an equivalent secondary education approved by the Admissions Office.
+An applicant for admission to a curriculum program of study at Coastal Carolina Community College must be a high school graduate (recognized by a state accredited provider) or have GED®/HSE scores which qualify as a high school equivalency certificate within any of the fifty states or an equivalent secondary education approved by the Admissions Office.
 A "certificate of attendance" does not constitute high school graduation nor is the certificate deemed equivalent to high school completion.
-All other qualified applicants will be admitted as special credit students.
+All qualified applicants who are not seeking a degree, diploma, or certificate will be admitted as special credit students.
 Special credit students are not eligible to receive financial aid funds, veterans program benefits, or graduate from a program.